1. OUR TERMS AND CONDITIONS

 These terms and conditions shall not affect your statutory rights as a consumer.

-27.2.1.
-Shall inform you and repay any sum paid by you as soon as possible and in any event within 30 days of us informing you that we cannot fulful your order.
+27.2.1 Shall inform you and repay any sum paid by you as soon as possible and in any event within 30 days of us informing you that we cannot fulfil your order.

 As a consumer you have certain statutory rights regarding statements made in public by us or our representatives in respect of the performance of services, as well as claims in respect of losses caused by our negligence or our failure to carry out our obligations.
 In certain circumstances you may require us to reduce the price you have paid for misdescribed services or cancel your contract with us.
 Nothing in these terms and conditions affects those statutory rights.